Best endurance road bikes in 2023: our pick of the best bikes for speed and comfort

 You’ll want to be comfortable as you ride and a good-quality saddle that suits your anatomy is important.
 There’s a huge range of options.
 Many endurance-oriented bikes will come fitted with a quality saddle, which you might find perfectly serviceable.

-Saddle brands usually have a fitting system to narrow down your choice, so it’s worth trying these.
+Saddle brands usually have a fitting system to narrow down your choice.
 For some, you’ll need to find a dealer, while for others you can input your details online and get a selection of models to choose from.

 Tyres